simatic-ax/renovate-config/README.md

 name: my-renovate-call

 on:
-  *my_trigger*:
+  schedule:
+    # schedules the action to be executed on the 1st of every month
+    - cron: '* * 1 * 1'

 jobs:
  my-renovate-call:
     uses: simatic-ax/renovate-config/.github/workflows/reusable-renovate-workflow.yml@main
     secrets: inherit
     with:
-        renovate_reposetory_filter: "simatic-ax/*my_repository_name*"
+        renovate_repository_filter: "simatic-ax/<my_repository_name>"
 ```

-This will configure a GitHub workflow, named my-renovate-call whose job simply references and executes the workflow provided by **THIS** repository to run the Renovate bot inside a CI pipeline of your own repository.
+This will configure a GitHub workflow, named "my-renovate-call" whose job simply references and executes the workflow provided by **THIS** repository to run the Renovate bot inside a CI pipeline of your own repository.

 Further information on how to facilitate GitHub actions and workflows can be found [here](https://docs.github.com/en/actions).
+Information regarding the usage of triggers can be found [here](https://docs.github.com/en/actions/writing-workflows/choosing-when-your-workflow-runs).

 # General structure